 helps people defend against

 When people think of domestic battery, they almost always envision a man with clenched fists and a woman with bruises and black eyes.
 Although this unfortunately does happen each and everyday in this country, the vast majority of domestic battery cases involve a single altercation between significant others who usually have been drinking alcohol.
 There usually are no visible signs of injury.
 The listed victim almost never wants the State to prosecute and often feels victimized by the State when they are told charges will not be dropped.
 The vast majority of these cases involve minimal contact and victims who are not in fear.
-Regardless of your situation, no matter how serious or minor you think it is, it is vital to speak with a criminal defense attorney if you have been charged or accused of domestic battery.
+Regardless of your situation, no matter how serious or minor you think it is, it is vital to speak with an experiencedJacksonville criminal defense attorney if you have been charged or accused of domestic battery.
+Call us today!

 Battery is defined in Florida Statute 784.02 as